 We calculated this rating by assessing the number of countries and cities available, their geographic spread, and availability in popular regions.

-Private Internet Access has the largest server network of any VPN.
-There are 18,651 servers in 153 locations across 91 countries, including all 50 US states.
-This means traffic from PIA's users is spread out across many servers, decreasing congestion and improving performance.
+Private Internet Access has one of the largest server networks available.
+It provides servers in 153 locations across 91 countries, including all 50 US states.
+As such, you're unlikely to encounter any congested servers, improving your connection speeds.

 Continent